 - The Ready!
 Contest opened on March 22, 2019, and closed on July 16, 2019.

 - Semifinalists were announced on September 24, 2019.

 - The Set!
-Contest opened September 24, 2019.
-Finalists will be determined at a demo day in early 2020.
-This will mark the beginning of the final Go!
+Contest closed on March 4, 2020.
+The finalists were determined at a virtual demo day on March 27 and announced on March 30, 2020, marking the beginning of the final Go!
 Contest period.

-- The final winners will be determined at a demo day in late 2020.
+- The winners were determined at a virtual demo day on August 27, 2020 and announced in a live virtual event on August 28, 2020.

 - Visit the American-Made Solar Prize Round 2 webpage for details on the competition.

-- Register to compete in the Solar Prize Round 3.
+- Learn about the winners of the Solar Prize Round 3.